hackclub/hackclub/workshops/Dialogflow-chatbot/README.md

 - Integrate the chatbot with your website.
 - Integrate it as a Dialogflow messenger on your website.
 - Build a small talk agent.
-- Integrate the chatbot as a slack app.
+- Integrate the chatbot as a Slack app.
 - Style your chatbot with some cool CSS.

 #### ⭐ Live Demo